0xlkda/resume/short.md

 - Adopted a cat.
 - Team members sent thanks for useful tools.
-- Created interactive 3D Cubes using pure math & javascript [View](https://0xlkda.github.io/notes/latest/3d.html)
+- Created interactive 3D Cubes using pure math & javascript.
+[View](https://0xlkda.github.io/notes/latest/3d.html)
 - 61% increase in the online store's conversion rate in one month.
 - 99% customer satisfaction since 2020.
 - Having an epiphany about * and & in C.